 That seamlessness of the T&E experience is a key factor in retaining or losing employees.
 And in the Era of the Traveler, employee retention is essential as the fight for key talent continues to grow.

-To address both the above business needs and traveler desires, we are now seeing traveler-centric T&E programs that empower and engage travelers, while streamlining process workflows, optimizing productivity, ensuring compliance, and enhancing employee agility.
+To address both the above business needs and traveler desires, we are now seeing traveler-centric T&E programs that empower and engage travelers, while streamlining process workflows, optimizing productivity, boosting compliance, and enhancing employee agility.

 Hyper agility – the next power in a travel hero’s arsenal -- is rapidly becoming a requirement in the world of employee and traveler safety.
 Today’s employees expect companies to look after their safety and wellbeing, be it in the workplace or wherever else in the world they are for business.
 This is a tall order for a business of any size.